 These experience are designed to prepare students of how to travel, acquire a functional knowledge of cultural practices and ability to draw connections from the travel experience to course concepts.

+Study Away involves a credit-bearing course specifically designed around a travel experience which is faculty-led.
 Study Away experiences may be local, regional, national, or international.
-Examples include:

 - A 10-day experience traveling through France, Germany, Morocco or Italy as part of HU 219 Global Studies through International Travel course.